 Inspired by NTK-RoPE, several enhanced scaling methods have emerged.
-To avoid performance degradation when $L$ is still within the $L_{max}$, Dynamic-NTK \cite{dynamic-ntk, peng2023yarn} delays the applying of the NTK scaling trick until $L$ exceeds the current supported context length.
-And it gradually increases the ratio $\kappa$ dynamically as $L$ increases.
-This idea has also been implemented in models like Qwen-7B \cite{qwen-7b} and the latest version of Llama2 \cite{llama2-dynamic-ntk}.
-And to generalize $\beta$ scaling for each dimension, NTK-mix RoPE \cite{transformer-upgrade-11} introduces multiple coefficients $c_{\kappa}^{(0)}\ge c_{\kappa}^{(1)}\ge..\ge c_{\kappa}^{(d/2-1)}$ for $\beta$ to interpolate less as the frequency increases.
-In contrast, NTK-by-parts \cite{ntk-by-parts, peng2023yarn} opts not to interpolate the higher frequency dimensions at all while always interpolating the lower ones.
-Recently the authors of NTK-RoPE further proposes YaRN \cite{peng2023yarn}, which combines NTK-by-parts with a \textit{length scaling} trick that scales $Q,K$ by a constant temperature factor $t$.
-This method claims to outperform all previous methods based on NTK-RoPE, whether fine-tuned or not.
-Additionally, Giraffe \cite{pal2023giraffe} introduces another scaling strategy, namely \textit{Power Scaling}, as shown in Eq.\ref{eq: giraffe_power_scaling}, where the exponent $\kappa>0$ controls the decay ratio of low frequencies.This approach ensures that high-frequency elements of the basis are less affected than poorly learned low-frequency elements.
-Despite these manual designs, CLEX \cite{chen2023clex} also exploits a neural ordinary differential equation (ODE) to learn a continuous scaling series as a continuous dynamical system.
+To avoid performance degradation when $L$ is still within the $L_{max}$, Dynamic-NTK~\cite{dynamic-ntk, peng2023yarn} delays applying the NTK scaling trick until $L$ exceeds the supported context length $L_{max}$, gradually increasing ratio $\kappa$ as $L$ grows, adopted in Qwen-7B~\cite{qwen-7b} and updated Llama2~\cite{llama2-dynamic-ntk}.
+To generalize $\beta$-scaling across dimensions, NTK-mix RoPE~\cite{transformer-upgrade-11} introduces multiple coefficients $c_{\kappa}^{(0)}\ge c_{\kappa}^{(1)}\ge \ldots \ge c_{\kappa}^{(d/2-1)}$ for $\beta$ to interpolate less as the frequency increases.
+In contrast, NTK-by-parts~\cite{ntk-by-parts, peng2023yarn} avoids interpolating higher frequency dimensions while always interpolating lower ones.
+YaRN~\cite{peng2023yarn}, an extension of NTK-RoPE, combines NTK-by-parts with a \textit{length scaling} trick that scales $Q, K$ by a constant temperature factor $t$.
+Giraffe~\cite{pal2023giraffe} introduces \textit{Power Scaling} (Eq.~\ref{eq: giraffe_power_scaling}), where the exponent $\kappa>0$ controls the decay ratio of low frequencies, ensuring high-frequency elements are less affected than poorly learned low-frequency ones.
+Despite manual designs, CLEX~\cite{chen2023clex} employs a neural ordinary differential equation (ODE) to learn continuous scaling as a dynamical system.